Princess Eugenie and Jack Brooksbank got engaged back in January 2018, just two months after Prince Harry announced his engagement to Meghan Markle.

 Padparadscha sapphires are incredibly rare, much rarer than diamonds.

-Our leading diamond expert, Max Stone, said: "These are extremely rare stones which many people haven't even heard of.
-They are strikingly beautiful with unique shades of pink and orange, often resembling the colours of a sunset."
+Steven Stone’s leading diamond expert, Maxwell Stone, said: “These are extremely rare stones which many people haven’t even heard of.
+They are strikingly beautiful with unique shades of pink and orange, often resembling the colours of a sunset.”

 The stones are set on a Welsh yellow gold band, which is a custom for royal brides, with two stunning tapered diamonds at the shoulders of the yellow gold shank.

 It is a similar style to Kate Middleton’s cluster style sapphire ring, not to mention another royal who is especially close to the princess.